A-tG/VoicemeeterFancyOSD/README.md

 # Build instructions
 * Select Target Platform (e.g. x64, x86)
-* hostfxr.dll is required.
-You can publish the program as Self-contained and copy hostfxr.dll to output folder
 * Launch \*Host.exe or fullscreen ontop functionality will not work

 # Explanation